 4. Continue building the mandala by adding natural items to it:

-- Next, place any other items collected near the center and continue to move outward to create a circular layer.
+- Next, place any other items collected near the center, then continue moving outward to create a circular layer.

 - As the photographs show, you can create patterns and shapes with the collected natural items to add to the mandala.

-- Use natural items with different colors to create contrast, and put the objects in various positions to make circles, rings, and other shapes and repeating patterns.
+- Use natural items in different colors to create contrast, and place the objects in various positions to form circles, rings, and other shapes and repeating patterns.

 - Keep adding bits of this and that in whatever pattern suits your fancy until you’ve created a mandala design you like.